-NICE (2025b) defines a fall "as an event that causes a person to, unintentionally, rest on the ground or other lower level".
-There are over four hundred risk factors related to falling, and the likelihood of falling increases with the higher number of risk factors.
+Public Health England define a fall as "unintentionally coming to rest on the ground, floor, or another lower surface, and not because of a major intrinsic event, such as a stroke or overwhelming hazard"3.
+There are over four hundred risk factors related to falling, and the likelihood of falling increases with the higher number of risk factors4.
 Clinical guidelines recommend a multifactorial approach to falls prevention and management.